tduck96/newsreel/README.md

 Clone repository => navigate to directory from terminal => run script NPM start in terminal shell (or if you prefer Yarn YARN START).

-I tried to deploy this on Vercel.
+<sub> I tried to deploy this on Vercel.
 I kept recieving a 426 error.
-Digging through StackOverFlow I discovered that the NewsApi.org free tier does not allow for requests from the browser.
+Digging through StackOverFlow I discovered that the NewsApi.org free tier does not allow for requests from the browser. </sub>

  ### DEPENDENCIES: ###